More than 475 undergraduates have declared Psychology as their major.

 The faculty and staff in Psychology are here to help you learn and to help you pursue the study of psychology as you approach your personal and career goals.
 Our full-time faculty all hold doctoral degrees from major U.S. universities, and they represent a broad range of specializations.
 Among the major interest areas represented are: Clinical and counseling psychology, group and individual behavior therapies, learning, social psychology, physiological psychology, and applied psychology.

-Do a field practicum with Jackson County Mental Health or the Oregon State Police.
+Do a field practicum with Jackson County Mental Health or Community Works.
 Create an internship in a private residential treatment facility.
 Participate in graduate-level research with faculty.
 Present at local, regional, and national conferences.

 These are among the many opportunities available to undergraduates in Psychology at SOU.
 As a psychology major, you can explore your area of interest while learning core scientific and theoretical principles of psychology.